Percapio/signINsignOUT/README.md

 ### Create the Window

-Set the window variable to start PySimpleGUI27 and be sure to include all of your layout configurations.
+Set the *window* variable to contain PySimpleGUI27 and be sure to include all of your layout configurations.
 ```
 window = sg.Window('Log In/Out', auto_size_buttons=False, return_keyboard_events=True).Layout(layout)
 ```